 - Jenny has 20K Instagram followers, gets about 1,000 likes per photo and has an average of 3,000 people look at her Instagram stories.
 She gets about 200,000 pageviews to her blog a month.
 Like Jane and Julie, she writes about the same topics of fashion.
 However, she every week has a post about what to buy on Amazon, every week shares a collage of must-buys under $50, has a daily newsletter, weekly newsletter, and monthly newsletter and a private Facebook group where members pay $3/month to be a part.
 She has 1-2 sponsored Instagram posts and 3-5 sponsored blog posts per month.
 Jenny makes about $350,000/year before taxes and expenses.

-How Does This Affect You as a Blog Reader?
+How Does Website Monetization Affect You as a Reader?

 Vote with your wallet, and your fingers.
 If you like an influencer, like their content.
 Engage.
 Leave comments.
 Share it.
 Click on their links.
 Tell your friends.
 Companies are becoming much better about recognizing fake followers and engagement.
 They would far rather see real people interested than just that influencer’s friends.
 And also, engagement is super motivating to an influencer.
 They realize they’re not sharing to a vacuum, and they get to better understand you and create the content you want.